 Molecular Weight (MW) – is the mass of a molecule of an element or compound.

 Monomer – molecule that has reactive functional groups or double/triple bonds capable to forming a polymer.
+A chemical substance that is capable of forming covalent bonds with two or more like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process.

 New Monomer – monomers not listed in the PICCS.

+Reactant – a chemical substance that is used intentionally in the manufacture of a polymer to become chemically a part of the polymer composition

 Oligomer - a compound intermediate between a monomer and a polymer, normally having a specified number of units between about five and a hundred.

-Polymer – (a) means a substance consisting of molecules characterized by the sequence of one or more types of monomer units and comprising a simple weight majority of molecules containing at least three monomer units which are covalently bound to at least one other monomer unit or other reactant and consists of less than a simple weight majority of molecules of the same molecular weight.
+Polymer – (1) means a substance consisting of molecules characterized by the sequence of one or more types of monomer units and comprising a simple weight majority of molecules containing at least three monomer units which are covalently bound to at least one other monomer unit or other reactant and consists of less than a simple weight majority of molecules of the same molecular weight.
 Such molecules must be distributed over a range of molecular weights wherein differences in the molecular weight are primarily attributable to differences in the number of monomer units.

-(b) is a substance composed of more than 50% of molecules containing a sequence of at least three monomer units covalently bound to at least one other monomer unit or other reactant;
+(2) is a substance composed of more than 50% of molecules containing a sequence of at least three monomer units covalently bound to at least one other monomer unit or other reactant;

-(c) has molecules distributed over a range of MW; and
+(3) has molecules distributed over a range of MW; and

-(d) has no single MW molecule reaching 50% (w/w) of total molecules.
+(4) has no single MW molecule reaching 50% (w/w) of total molecules.

 Polymer of Low Concern (PLC) – (a) must meet the definition of polymers;